becketalservices/beas-cnx-cloud/docs/AWS/chapter3.md

 # move into the support directory of the HCL CP installation files
 cd microservices_connections/hybridcloud/support

+## CP 7.0 not necessary anymore
 # Create your ECR Repositories
 for i in $(grep -Po 'docker push \${DOCKER_REGISTRY}\/\K[^:]+' setupImages.sh); \
  do aws ecr create-repository --repository-name $i --region ${AWSRegion}; \
 done

-# Login with your account to the docker registry
-$(aws ecr get-login --no-include-email --region ${AWSRegion})
+## CP 7.0 !!!!
+# setupImages.sh uploads kudosboards images into a differnt docker repositoy than the default expects.
+# The image is not in a sub folder kudosnames but is named kudosboards-
+# The helm chart expects "<registy>/connections/kudosboards/activity-migration"

-# Modify the installation script to comment out the docker login command.
+# The script uploads to "<regitry>/connections/kudosboards-activity-migration"
-sed -i "s/^docker login/#docker login/" setupImages.sh
+# When creating the boards_cp.yaml, this needs to be taken into account.

 # Push the required images to your registry.
 # In case of problems or you need more images, you can rerun this command at any time.
 # Docker will upload only what is not yet in the registry.
+# Omit the parameter -st to upload all available images to the registry.
 ./setupImages.sh -dr ${ECRRegistry} \
-  -u dummy \
+  -u AWS \
-  -p dummy \
+  -p $(aws ecr get-login-password --region ${AWSRegion}) \
   -st "${starter_stack_list}"

 ```

 In case your login times out, you can always rerun the login command and the last setupImages.sh command.

-In case you have pushed all images to the registry or you are sure you do not need more, you can remove the "images" directory and the download IC-ComponentPack-6.0.0.*.zip so save disk space.
+In case you have pushed all images to the registry or you are sure you do not need more, you can remove the "images" directory and the download ComponentPack-*.zip so save disk space.

 You can also remove the local docker images as they are also not necessary anymore. **This command removes all locally stored docker images**